Surai98/PhoneBookApplication/README.md

 # Celine Ogero
 # CSCE 306
 # Project name: Telephone directory
-# Project Description: This is an account-based system to view, add, modify, or
+# Project Description:
-delete from a telephone record based on names and the corresponding phone numbers.
+This is an account-based system to view, add, modify, or delete from a telephone record based on names and the corresponding phone numbers.

-# Class File Names/Descriptions:
+Show contact Details:
-# Class Directory:
+- You can see the list of the names along with their phone numbers and emails using this feature.
-- Int Phone Number
+- This feature shows you the contact list.
+All the contacts are shown one by one in a list.

-- Char First Name
+Add contacts:
-- Char Last Name
+- This feature allows you to add a new contact to the contacts-list of the Phonebook application.

-# Methods I intend to use for this include:
+- Adding new contacts is very easy.
+You just need to enter the contact’s name and phone number.
-- void createContact ( given a first name and last name as well as the phone number, this will help create and save the contact)
+- A message will be shown upon successful addition of any contacts.

-- void searchContact( given the first and last name, this method will search and display the phone number associated with that contact
+Deleting contacts:
-- void deleteContact( this method will delete a phone number from the directory)
+- Contacts can be deleted from the contacts-list.
-- void editContact( this method will allow a user to edit the contact information and save it)
+- You can delete a contact from the main menu.